jonathanulco/laurakalbag-dot-com/content/pages/contact-me/index.md

 ## Just Say Hi

-If you just want to say hi, it’s definitely best to [contact me on Twitter](http://twitter.com/laurakalbag "Laura Kalbag on Twitter").
-I’m also chatty on the [Ind.ie forum](https://forum.ind.ie).
+If you just want to say hi, it’s definitely best to [contact me on Mastodon](https://mastodon.laurakalbag.com/@laura) or [on Twitter](http://twitter.com/laurakalbag "Laura Kalbag on Twitter").
+I’m not on Twitter so much nowadays.
+You’ll also find me being chatty on the [Ind.ie forum](https://forum.ind.ie).